Description

 Greek Salad

-Iceberg lettuce, Feta Cheese, Kalamata Olives, Cucumbers, Pepperoncini Peppers, Tomatoes, Shredded Carrots, Onions
+Iceberg lettuce, Feta Cheese, Kalamata Olives, Cucumbers, Pepperoncini Peppers, Tomatoes.

 Amazingly, it’s the same dish that is also one of the most popular lunch options in the United States – the Greek Salad.